 - What can you offer the company if you are employed in the position?

-Sample Application Letter Format
+Sample Cover Letter Format

 You are halfway to writing a professional application if you properly answer these questions.
 This is because the questions outlined above are the important things you have to enlist professionally in your application.